Matildenesheim/bachelor-acoustic-features-of-speech-in-depression/README.md

-# bachelor-acoustic-features-of-speech-in-depression
+# Bachelor: The sound of depression
 bachelor, 2018: Investigation of acoustic features of speech in depression.

 Using acoustic features of speech to predict:

-- Whether an individual is depressed or not
+1. Whether an individual is depressed or not
-- Whether a depressed individual will enter remission within 6 months
+2. Whether a depressed individual will enter remission within 6 months

 Using a range of different algorithms to classify: